Pseudo-Dirac Neutrinos and Relic Neutrino Matter Effect on the High-energy Neutrino Flavor Composition: Results

 For a given source distance, if we increase the $\delta m^2$ value, the oscillations will also be shifted to higher energies.
 Since the astrophysical neutrino flux is expected to have a power-law behavior~\cite{Fang:2022trf}, going to higher energy means having smaller flux, and hence, less statistics.
 It turns out that IceCube will eventually lose sensitivity for $\delta m^2\gtrsim 10^{-16}~{\rm eV}^2$~\cite{Carloni:2022cqz}.
 Therefore, we use $\delta m^2=10^{-17}~{\rm eV}^2$ as our benchmark value.

 In Fig.~\ref{prob2}, we have plotted the same $\nu_\mu\to \nu_\tau$ probabilities for the standard and pseudo-Dirac (vacuum and matter) cases as a function of energy, but here we have averaged over the the distances up to redshift $z_{ \rm max}=5$, assuming a flat distribution of sources.
 The first dip in the probability at the highest energy is due to contributions from sources at $z=5$.
 We note that increasing $\eta$ (or decreasing the cloud size) makes this dip closer to the vacuum case because the neutrinos mostly travel in vacuum; therefore, going to an arbitrarily high overdensity is actually not helpful for disentangling the matter effect.
 As we go to lower energies, the sources at smaller redshifts cause multiple oscillations, which eventually average out and approach the vacuum result, as also noted in Fig.~\ref{prob}.
 On the other hand, both vacuum and matter oscillations approach the standard result at energies beyond 5 PeV, since the effective oscillation length for the chosen mass splitting goes beyond $z=5$.

-Note that we have only shown the probability results for neutrinos.
-For anti-neutrinos, the matter potential changes sign, and the results are similar, unless there is a large asymmetry between neutrinos and antineutrinos in the C$\nu$B. The current cosmological constraints on this asymmetry, parameterized in terms of the degeneracy parameters $\xi_\alpha\equiv \mu_\alpha/T$ (where $\mu_\alpha$'s are the chemical potentials) by

-allow for $\eta_{\nu}$ as large as $10^{-2}$~\cite{Serpico:2005bc}.
-In fact, the recent $^4$He measurements from extremely metal-poor galaxies has a mild preference for a non-zero electron neutrino chemical potential: $\xi_{\nu_e}=0.043\pm 0.015$~\cite{Burns:2022hkq, Escudero:2022okz}.
-However, we have checked that to get an observable difference in the matter effect for neutrinos versus antineutrinos, we need $\eta_{\nu_\alpha}\gtrsim {\cal O}(1)$, which is highly unlikely given the current constraints.
+If the sources do not follow a flat distribution, as might be the case if they follow the star formation rate~\cite{Yuksel:2008cu}, the features observed in Fig.~\ref{prob2} will shift to lower energies.

 After calculating the effect of pseudo-Dirac neutrino oscillations on the probabilities, we are now in a position to compare the final flavor ratio results for the standard and pseudo-Dirac case with and without matter effect.
 This is shown in Fig.~\ref{ternary1}.
 Note that it is important to compare only the normalized flavor ratios, because the total flux of active neutrinos in the pseudo-Dirac case may not be conserved due to active-sterile oscillations; therefore, $\sum_\beta f_{\beta,\oplus}$ calculated from Eq.~\eqref{eq:fstd} is not necessarily guaranteed to be unity for the pseudo-Dirac case, unlike in the standard case.
 Here we take a standard pion decay source: